 • Upstream filter in generative loops to enforce thermostability constraints and raise hit quality before synthesis.

-• Routing signal for class-specific models (e.g., TemBERTureTm ensembles, solubility/aggregation predictors) and DOE planning at relevant temperature regimes.
+• Routing signal for class-specific models (e.g. TemBERTureTm ensembles, solubility/aggregation predictors) and DOE planning at relevant temperature regimes.

 • Feature in multi-objective optimization alongside activity and expression, reducing experimental cycles to reach required Topt/Tm bands.